kcudding/ecotheory.github.io/teach/RIntro/logistic_regresson.md

 ## What kind of predictors can we have in a logistic regression?

-Just like in a linear regression, we can use continuous and/or discrete variables to make predictions.
+Just like in a linear regression, we can use continuous and/or categorical variables to make predictions.
 Here are some examples:

 **Continuous variables**